 Colchester Royal Grammar School is committed to providing a quality education, and aims at excellence in all that it does.
-Our principal raison d'etre is the academic achievement of our pupils.
+Our principal raison d'etre is the academic achievement of our students.
 The aims of the CRGS curriculum are to provide a challenging yet supportive education, broadly following the National Curriculum, based within a framework of teaching and learning in which each child can perform to his or her utmost.

-All pupils are encouraged to become confident learners, who are increasingly able to take responsibility for their own learning as they progress through the school.
+All students are encouraged to become confident learners, who are increasingly able to take responsibility for their own learning as they progress through the school.
 We aim to prepare pupils for university entrance, employment and the challenges of the wider world, fulfilling their role as responsible citizens.

 - Enjoy and achieve- develop the capacity to enjoy learning and succeed in it